BouCyr/VIZIR/README.md

 # VIZIR

-Vizir is a java library meant to streamline chart creation and display.
+Vizir is a java library meant to streamline chart creation and display (using Chart.js for the front end display).
 It is intended to be used in SpringBoot applications.

 ## Features